doug-101/TreeTag/README.md

 ## Linux

 The simplest approach is to install from a snap.
 If not already installed, install snapd from a distribution package.
-Then, enter "sudo snap install treetag" in a terminal.
+Then enter "sudo snap install treetag" in a terminal.

 To compile TreeTag from source, install the TreeTag source from